How Country Feels (song): Music video

 The music video was filmed at Glen Leven Farm in Nashville, Tennessee.
 It was directed by Wes Edwards and premiered on August 31, 2012.

-The video starts off in an office building.
-A typical female office worker in her cubicle chats with her friend online.
-The friend ask if she is able to hangout with her and their other friends in the country, but she can't because she is working during the weekend.
-Her friend sends her a music link, the same song.
-When she clicks on it she takes off her glasses and enters a daydream of her in the countryside.
+The video stars a female office worker in her cubicle as she chats with her friend online.
+Her friend asks if she is able to hang out with her and their other friends in the country, but she can't because she is working during the weekend.
+Her friend sends her a link to the song "How Country Feels".
+When she clicks on it, she takes off her glasses and enters a daydream of herself in the countryside.

-She wonders around in the field and accepts a ride with a nice young man with a pick up truck.
-He takes her to a country cottage with many of his friends are hanging out.
-As the video progresses, the female worker begins to ditch her work heels in favor for country boots and starts enjoying the fun of being out in the country.
-Nearing the end Randy Houser is seen as entertainment for the people at the cottage, which is also where he and his group are playing in during the video.
-As she leans to kiss the young who picked her up, she wakes up in her cubicle thinking it was a dream.
-But seeing she is still where her boots makes her suggest otherwise.
+She wanders around in the field and accepts a ride with a young man with a pick up truck.
+He takes her to a country cottage with many of his friends.
+Near the end, Houser performs the song with his band at the cottage.
+As she leans to kiss the man who picked her up, the girl wakes up in her cubicle, realizing it was a dream.
+But seeing she is still wearing her boots suggests otherwise.